ostecke/axon-server-dockerfile/README.md

 The `axoniq/axonserver` image can be customized at start by using one of the following environment variables.
 If no default is mentioned, leaving the environement variable unspecified will not add a line to the properties file.

+* `JAVA_OPTS`

+    This is the usual way to pass JVM options.
+Be advised that the default is to add "`-Xmx512m`" in there, so if you override it be sure to not forget memory settings.
 * `AXONSERVER_NAME`

     This is the name the Axon Server uses for itself.